-Any suspension is followed by a conference with the student, his/her parents/guardians, class teacher, and any other relevant party the

-WSP Family Handbook 2019-20 Page 37 of 63 Faculty deems important to attend the meeting prior to the child returning to school.
+Any suspension is followed by a conference with the student, his/her parents/guardians, class teacher, and any other relevant party the Faculty deems important to attend the meeting prior to the child returning to school.
 A behavioral contract that includes a probationary period may be required in order for the student to return to school following the suspension.
 A behavioral contract will outline actions necessary for the child to remain enrolled in the school as well as determine the duration of the probationary period.